0xluciela/unit_conversion/README.md

 ## Dependencies

-This tool depends on node.js and express.js.
+This tool depends on Node.js, Express, React, and Babel.

 ## Installation